 etoh abuse pathophysiology

-Several neuro-behavioural effects of alcohol have been related to the development of alcohol dependence.
+Several neuron-behavioural effects of alcohol abuse (etoh abuse) have been related to the development of alcohol dependence.
 The pleasurable and stimulant effects of alcohol are mediated by a dopamine pathway projecting from the ventral segmental area to the nucleus encumbers.
 Repeated, excessive alcohol ingestion sensitizes this pathway and leads to the development of dependence.
 Long-term exposure to alcohol causes adaptive changes in several neurotransmitter systems, including down-regulation of inhibitory neuronal gamma-aminobutyric acid receptors, up-regulation of excitation glutamate receptors, and increased central nor-epinephrine (noradrenaline) activity.